History of personal computers: PET

 Chuck Peddle designed the Commodore PET (short for Personal Electronic Transactor) around his MOS 6502 processor.
 It was essentially a single-board computer with a simple TTL-based CRT driver circuit driving a small built-in monochrome monitor with 40×25 character graphics.
 The processor card, keyboard, monitor and cassette drive were all mounted in a single metal case.
 In 1982, Byte referred to the PET design as "the world's first personal computer".

 The PET shipped in two models; the 2001–4 with 4 KB of RAM, and the 2001–8 with 8 KB.
 The machine also included a built-in Datassette for data storage located on the front of the case, which left little room for the keyboard.
 The 2001 was announced in June 1977 and the first 100 units were shipped in mid October 1977.
 However they remained back-ordered for months, and to ease deliveries they eventually canceled the 4 KB version early the next year.

-Although the machine was fairly successful, there were frequent complaints about the tiny calculator-like keyboard, often referred to as a "Chiclet keyboard" due to the keys' resemblance to the popular gum candy.
+Although the machine was fairly successful, there were frequent complaints about the tiny calculator-like keyboard, often referred to as a "chiclet keyboard" due to the keys' resemblance to the popular gum candy.
 This was addressed in the upgraded "dash N" and "dash B" versions of the 2001, which put the cassette outside the case, and included a much larger keyboard with a full stroke non-click motion.
 Internally a newer and simpler motherboard was used, along with an upgrade in memory to 8, 16, or 32 KB, known as the 2001-N-8, 2001-N-16 or 2001-N-32, respectively.

-The PET was the least successful of the 1977 Trinity machines, with under 1 million sales.
+The PET line ended earlier than the other 1977 Trinity machines because Commodore had moved onto other newer product lines that eventuated in the first computer model ever to sell 1 million units, the VIC-20, and the biggest selling single computer model of all time, the Commodore 64.